Trismus

 • Scar tissue from your radiation treatment.

+Radiation is the most common cause of trismus related to cancer.
+Trismus cause by radiation, is often associated with other side effects as well.
+These side effects may include dry mouth (xerostomia), mouth sores (mucositis), and pain.
 Your chance of having trismus is related to the amount of radiation your jaw got during treatment.
-The more radiation your jaw got the higher your chances are that you will have trismus.
+The more radiation your jaw gets the higher the chances of having trismus.

 How is trismus diagnosed?